Kawhi scores 14 in return, Clippers hold off Lakers 103-97 – KION546

 Leonard came off the bench for the first time since 2013 and played 21 minutes in his first game since he tore a ligament in his right knee in a playoff game in June 2021.
 The two-time NBA Finals MVP decided to ease back in a temporary reserve role after missing all of last season while recovering from surgery.

+“My goal was to try to be great in my minutes,” Leonard said.
+“Have fun, obviously stay healthy and win the basketball game.
+We did that tonight.
+Just the first game, though.
+We’ve got a lot to go.”

 The Clippers’ high hopes for their first championship rest largely on Leonard’s ability to return to elite form.
-They failed to get out of the play-in last spring without Leonard and with only 31 games from George, but both are healthy now alongside five-time All-Star Wall, who provided an immediate spark.
+Leonard and George are healthy now alongside five-time All-Star Wall, who provided an immediate spark in his first NBA game in 18 months after sitting out last season in Houston.

+“I was turned up for sure,” Wall said of his return.
+“It felt great, I ain’t gonna lie. … We’ve got a new team, and it’s just going to take some time for us offensively with me (and Leonard) on a minutes restriction, but with due time, we’ll get there.”

-Anthony Davis scored 25 points despite apparently having reduced mobility after a mid-game fall, while LeBron James had 20 points and 10 rebounds in the 20th home opener of his career.
-Lonnie Walker scored 26 points.
+Anthony Davis scored 25 points despite reduced mobility after a mid-game fall, while LeBron James had 20 points and 10 rebounds in the 20th home opener of his career.
+Lonnie Walker scored 26 points in his Lakers home debut.

 The Lakers dropped to 0-2, but still rallied from two large deficits and kept it close into the final minute despite nightmare shooting performances from Russell Westbrook (0 for 11) and fellow point guards Patrick Beverley (1 for 7) and Kendrick Nunn (0 for 7) in their Lakers home debuts.
 The Lakers went 9 for 45 on 3-pointers overall.

-Westbrook again struggled on offense, but made several impressive defensive plays while guarding Leonard down the stretch.
+“We’re getting great looks, all our guys,” Davis said.
+“Continue to have confidence in yourself.
+Don’t let missed shots take away your confidence.
+Keep shooting.
+Be confident in your shot, and they’re going to fall.”

 The oft-injured Davis gave fans a fright when he crashed to the floor after being undercut in the third quarter.
-He got up and went to the tunnel to stretch, but returned a few minutes later.
+He returned a few minutes later and played through back pain.

-The Clippers broke open a close game immediately after Davis left the floor, eventually scoring 17 consecutive points in less than three minutes.
-But the Lakers erased that 15-point deficit with a 24-7 run, even taking the lead with 8:01 to play on an alley-oop from Austin Reaves to Walker.

 TIP-INS

-Lakers: This injury-plagued franchise already has four players sidelined: G Dennis Schröder (thumb surgery), C Thomas Bryant (thumb surgery), F Troy Brown Jr. (back) and G Cole Swider (foot).
+Lakers: This injury-plagued franchise already has four players sidelined, including G Dennis Schröder (thumb surgery) and C Thomas Bryant (thumb surgery).

 KAWHI BENCHED

-Leonard suggested the idea of coming off the bench until he feels fully up to speed, and coach Tyronn Lue agreed with the temporary measure.
+Leonard suggested the idea of coming off the bench until he feels fully up to speed.
 Leonard had started 447 consecutive regular season games and 100 playoff contests since Nov.
-10. 2013, when he came off the bench for the Spurs in New York early in his third NBA season.
+10. 2013, when he came off the bench for the Spurs in New York.

+Leonard indicated he’ll likely sit out one of the Clippers’ back-to-back games this weekend.

 RUSS NOT BENCHED